LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 >>> print(response)
 ```

-This code snippet runs directly from the Python command line,  connects to the EC2 service through `boto3` and retrieves the list of regions in JSON format, demonstrating that the Python environment is correctly set up.
+- **`import boto3`**: Imports the **`boto3`** library, which is used to interact with AWS services via Python.
+- **`boto3.client('ec2')`**: Initializes a client for the EC2 service, allowing us to make requests to EC2, such as querying regions, starting instances, etc.
+- **`ec2.describe_regions()`**: This method queries the EC2 service to retrieve a list of available AWS regions.
+It returns the data in JSON format.
+- **`print(response)`**: Outputs the result, which contains details about the available regions, in a JSON structure.

+This code verifies that our Python environment is correctly set up and able to interact with AWS services via `boto3`.

 ![Python Region Response](http://127.0.0.1/assets/lab1-12.png)

 ### 3. Write a Python Script